Dick Grayson: JLA: The Nail and JLA: Another Nail

-In the Elseworlds mini-series JLA: The Nail, Dick Grayson (as Robin), along with Barbara Gordon (as Batgirl), is tortured to death by the Joker with his Kryptonian gauntlets, driving Batman temporarily insane after he witnesses their ordeals and demise.
-The grief-stricken hero then kills the Joker for revenge.
-Later, in the sequel JLA: Another Nail, Dick returns as a spirit after the Joker escapes from Hell.
-He helps Batman defeat the villain once and for all, and seeing Dick is at peace after his death gives Batman the strength to move on.
+In JLA: The Nail, Dick Grayson (as Robin), along with Barbara Gordon (as Batgirl), is tortured to death by the Joker, driving Batman temporarily insane after he witnesses their ordeals and demise.
+The grief-stricken Batman kills Joker in revenge.
+In JLA: Another Nail, Dick returns as a spirit and helps Batman defeat the Joker after he escapes from Hell.

 Batman Beyond

 In the 2000 limited series Batman Beyond, Terry McGinnis faces a new incarnation of Hush, who is revealed to be a clone of Dick Grayson created by Project Cadmus.
 After Hush's defeat, Dick becomes a supporting character as Terry tries to protect his identity from a detective threatening to expose him.
 Meanwhile, Dick navigates a complicated relationship with Barbara Gordon, who had a past with Bruce Wayne and suffered a miscarriage.
 In Batman Beyond 2.0, Terry works under Dick, who emphasizes the importance of family.
 In the rebooted timeline, Dick is the mayor of Blüdhaven and has a daughter named Elaina, who becomes Batwoman.